 STATE THREAT SCORE REASON

-A State Threat Score is not assigned because the scope, severity, and/or timing of potential threats have not been documented.
-(MTNHP Threat Assessment 2021).
+A State Threat Score is not assigned because the threat types have not been substantiated and the scope, severity, and/or timing of potential threats have not been documented (MTNHP Threat Assessment 2021).

 - Literature Cited AboveLegend: View Online Publication

 - Barneby, R.C.
 1964.
 Atlas of North American Astragalus.
 2 Vols.
 New York Botanical Garden, Bronx, New York.
 1188 pp.

 - Colla, S.R. and S. Dumesh.
 2010.
 The bumble bees of southern Ontario: notes on natural history and distribution.
 Journal of the Entomological Society of Ontario 141:39-68.

 - Koch, J., J. Strange, and P. Williams.
 2012.
 Bumble bees of the western United States.
 Washington, DC: USDA Forest Service, Pollinator Partnership.
 143 p.